uwcartlab/webmapping/Chapter07/readme.md

 To get you started on your group project, we have created a [group repository template](https://github.com/uwcartlab/webmapping-final-project) under the [UWCartLab](https://github.com/uwcartlab) GitHub account.

 To begin, the team facilitator should fork the group project template to their own GitHub Account.
-To fork, log in to GitHub, navigate to the [webmapping-final-project](https://github.com/uwcartlab/webmapping-final-project), and select "fork" in the upper right corner.
-After the facilitator forks the template, a version of the group project repository will be added into the facilator GitHub account.
+To fork, log into GitHub, navigate to the [webmapping-final-project](https://github.com/uwcartlab/webmapping-final-project), and select "fork" in the upper right corner.
+After the facilitator forks the template, a version of the group project repository is added into the facilator GitHub account.
 Figure 2.1 illustrates the results of forking the group project repo by the facilitator.

 ![figure7.2.1.png](img/figure7.2.1.png)

 ###### Figure 2.1: Results of forking the group repository

 Notice that the group project repository on the facilitator's GitHub has retained its old name: **webmapping-final-project**.
-Rename the repo in accordance with your group project plans using the "Settings" tab at the top of your repo and changing the text input labeled **Repository Name**.
+Rename the repo in accordance with your group project plans using the "Settings" tab at the top of your repo and then change the text input labeled **Repository Name**.
 For clarity in this lesson, we recommend renaming the repo "\[year]_\[projectname]" (Figure 2.2).
 Click "Rename" to confirm your changes.

 ![figure7.2.2.png](img/figure7.2.2.png)